Unse/unWidget-miner-stats/README.md

 # Donate
 If you like the widget, you can send me any coins you want:
+Big thanks to those who supported me and morally and financially all this time!

 - BTC: `1NKEySHjCNcvStKMUr3x1cHAUNp7UtLFo6`
 - XMR: `46DVhimWRR3GSrSgf24Hhq6cXdpgrgZPuGorNyfKj6645JtLuS34xqFGEVXsYgqneMG3PWUqi9oVQ9Zq335wKZcf6BarAsk`
 - ZEC: `t1cP5zJ6oFsodfQL3ThsPRuNfub9AT8eRcn`